Kota Banks

 Jessica Mimi Porfiri (born 13 October 1994), who performs as Kota Banks, is an Australian pop singer-songwriter and musician.
 She signed to Nina Las Vegas's label, NLV Records, in May 2017, which released Banks' ten-track extended play, Prize (styled as PRIZE), as a mix tape in mid-2018.
 Banks has co-written songs for fellow Australian artists.
 She supported What So Not on his national tour.
 By November 2017, her music had accumulated over 20 million plays on Spotify.

 Early life

 Kota Banks was born in 1994 in Sydney, Australia, as Jessica Mimi Porfiri, in Sydney.
-She spent her late childhood and teens in Florence, a formative time that shaped her identity and connection to her heritage.
+She spent her late childhood and teens in Florence.
 Banks has been singing since the age of 9.
 She returned to Sydney.

 Personal life

 Banks is a Christian.
 She prays every time she writes music.
 In an article with The Daily Telegraph, she said:"I just feel like it [praying] gives me more depth to my songwriting and opens my mind."